Academic · Educators & students

 Does GPTZero detect ChatGPT and GPT-4 text?

-Yes — it's tuned for exactly that.
-It looks at statistical smoothness rather than any hidden watermark, so it flags text from most large models, including GPT-4 and Claude.
+Yes, it's built for exactly that.
+It works by measuring statistical smoothness, with no reliance on a hidden watermark, so it flags text from most large models, including GPT-4 and Claude.

 Why did GPTZero flag my own writing?

-Low-perplexity human writing — concise, heavily edited, or non-native English — shares the statistical fingerprint GPTZero associates with AI.
+Low-perplexity human writing, such as concise, heavily edited, or non-native English, shares the statistical fingerprint GPTZero associates with AI.
 False positives are a known limitation.

 How do I make text read as human to GPTZero?